hadeeressamanwer/logo_detection/README.md

 To run the code make sure that 'car.h5py' and 'football.h5py' are located in the same folder of the project.<br>
 Link of the parameters file:https://drive.google.com/drive/folders/10kHyeo1m1gV01pwJ7nWccZhTHpU0FD2m?usp=sharing

-# The .py File.
+# The Final.py File.
-Finally the implemented code with gui:.....
+Finally the implemented code with gui will be found in Final.py, also make sure that 'car.h5py' and 'football.h5py' are located in the same folder of the project.

 # Link To Demo Video:
 https://drive.google.com/drive/folders/1lsxpLn-9sjkHvvGt-8o2oXGM9NvSTHVu?fbclid=IwAR1RH1LqOIMY67SEQ0lN5hlO6TonHAnkKz79F5z7Ht8yUpTX0gMhxhld05g